Introduction to Thailand Part 5

 Beliefs & Perspectives in Thailand-Social Status & Saving Face

-Numerous Thai people strive to attain jobs in the civil service, even though, to start with, the rate of remuneration for a low-level civil servant is meagre.
+Numerous Thai people strive to attain jobs in the civil service, even though, to start with, the rate of remuneration for a low-level civil servant is meager.
 Being a public servant gives you renown and assurance for salary, health care, and a pension; however, humble your post.

 If you are a teacher (Ajarn- a Thai word used to represent professor/teacher), you are remarkably profoundly respected, though you still receive a relatively low remuneration package.
 This stems from the first-ever teachers being monks and the first-ever schools located inside temples.